 International arbitrations are usually run on the following basis:

-Construction disputes are predominantly brought before the courts.
+Construction disputes are generally brought before the courts.
 Although qualities such as speed, confidentiality, expertise and flexibility are often highlighted as advantages of arbitration in construction disputes, in practice, such advantages are often not seen as the primary benefits of arbitration due to the cost of the arbitration procedure in Belgium.
 Furthermore, Belgian construction contracts commonly contain a jurisdiction clause determining the competent (Belgian) court.
 Arbitration clauses are used less in construction contracts where the contracting parties are residing in different countries.

 Some cases are referred to arbitration; however, most disputes are resolved through judicial procedures.
 Litigation through national courts is less costly.
 Both, the court’s and arbitration decisions are final and binding.

 Arbitration and litigation are different in many respects.
 In arbitration, disputes are resolved in private; whereas in litigation, the procedure is public, as are the documents and evidence filed by each of the parties.
 In arbitration, the parties generally have a voice in selecting the arbitrator or panel of arbitrators.
 However, in the court system, judges are assigned randomly to cases without any input from the litigants;

 An analysis of the cost of litigation as against arbitration depends on the size of the dispute and other facts.
 Arbitrators are typically paid an hourly fee for preparation and study time, travel, attendance at the arbitration, and deciding and preparing the award.
 Judges, however, are not paid by the litigants.
 Lawyers charge the same hourly rates for arbitration as they do for court appearances.
 However, unless the arbitrator grants full document discovery and examinations for discovery rights, the arbitral proceedings will generally involve fewer steps, and therefore, less lawyer time may be required.